'The sky is falling': Meteor spotted over lower North Island

 Lower North Island residents' Thursday was interrupted by a fireball in the sky as hundreds reported seeing a potential meteor crashing to Earth.

-Residents took to social media to ask others if they also saw "the sky falling", many in disbelief.
+Residents took to social media to ask if others also saw "the sky falling", many in disbelief.

 A loud bang and rumbling noises were heard, and many suspected it was an earthquake.